Picture of Alexander Brazie

 Xbox releases popular indie titles through ID@XBOX

 The Microsoft Game Dev Discord offers direct access to the people behind Microsoft’s funding and education efforts.
 The server hosts weekly office hours with Microsoft staff, including Xbox developers.
 Developers answer questions on topics like engagement, feedback on the Xbox Game Development Kit, or just how developers got into the industry.
-They most recently brought on the head of the ID @ Xbox program on, the program which gets indie games published on their store.
+They most recently brought on the head of the ID@Xbox program, which gets indie games published on their store.

 Microsoft Game Dev Discord server